How Do You Teach Geology? Part 1

-Geology is also the foundation for several other sciences, including biology, anthropology, and paleontology, for example.
-If you study biology, then you are going to necessarily study the evolution of animals and man.
-The standard teaching of biology will assume that it took millions of years for evolutionary changes to happen, and many of their conclusions are drawn from a faulty understanding of the Geologic Timetable.
+Geology is also the foundation for several other sciences, including biology, anthropology, and paleontology.
+If you study biology, then you will likely study the evolution of animals and man.
+The standard teaching of biology assumes that it took millions of years for evolutionary changes to happen, and many of their conclusions are drawn from a faulty understanding of the Geologic Timetable.
 If you study anthropology, you are studying the history of man and his cultures.
 This has its foundations in the age of the earth, and the evolution of man.
-If you study paleontology, you are studying fossils, you are, again, in the world of evolution, looking for clues to how creatures evolved, and when these creatures lived.
-These, too, are bound up with what geology has to say about the the age of the earth, and the dating methods for various landforms.
+If you study paleontology, you are studying fossils.
+You are, again, in the world of evolution, looking for clues to how creatures evolved, and when they lived.
+These, too, are bound up with what geology has to say about the the age of the earth.
 So you can see why it is so important to know your geology.

 Science and Faith

 Our desire should be to help nurture scientists with great powers of observation.
 Science is built on observation.
 But it is also built on the ability to test and repeat certain hypotheses to see if something is as you think it might be.
 And that should be our desire as we approach geology in particular.
 Geology is that crazy science that, in secular circles, is built on not just good science, but also on a belief system that has no history to corroborate it.
 And this belief system has successfully been incorporated into the study of geology as if it were science.

 I readily admit that I have a belief system that impacts how I view geology.
 The tested historical narrative found in the Bible is what I rely on.
 Secular science does not have that.

 Once we have it settled that geology is important to teach, then it becomes much easier to actually take it on as a subject to teach to our kids.
 So, how to teach geology to our kids…

 How to Teach Geology